Coeliac disease

 The only treatment for coeliac disease is to follow a life-long, strict gluten-free diet.
 You may find your symptoms improve within a week or two once you’ve cut out gluten completely.

-Gluten is found in foods made with wheat, barley or rye.
-So products such as bread, pastry, cakes, pasta, pizza bases and biscuits all contain gluten.
-Gluten is also found in foods where you may not expect it – for example, breakfast cereals and processed foods such as sausages, soups and sauces.
+Gluten is also found where you may not expect it – for example, breakfast cereals and processed foods such as sausages, soups and sauces.
 Most beers also contain gluten.
-Oats may be contaminated with gluten, so you need to take care if you are using oats.
+Oats may be contaminated with gluten, so you need to buy gluten-free oats.
+You’ll need to check the labels on foods.
+Gluten should be listed on products because it’s an allergen.

 If you’re eating out and the menu doesn’t say whether or not the food contains gluten, just ask.
 If in doubt, it’s safer not to eat something you’re unsure about.

 Understandably, many people find it hard to stick to a strict gluten-free diet.
 But it really is important for your health.
-Nine out of ten people with coeliac disease who stick to a gluten-free diet find that their symptoms go away.
+Nine out of 10 people with coeliac disease who stick to a gluten-free diet find that their symptoms go away.

 Eating gluten by accident

-It can be difficult to follow a gluten-free diet and mistakes happen, especially when you’re just starting.
-If you eat gluten, you may get some symptoms a few hours after you eat.
-These could last for a few hours to several days.
 But everyone with coeliac disease is different and you may find you don’t have any symptoms at all.
-If you make the odd mistake, it’s unlikely to cause lasting damage to your bowel.
-But it’s important to always check what you’re eating and follow a gluten-free coeliac diet.
+If you make the odd mistake, it won’t cause any lasting damage to your bowel.
+But if you have coeliac disease, it’s important to always check what you’re eating and follow a gluten-free coeliac diet.

 Regular health checks